-1. Scholarship.
+- 1. Scholarship.
 A cumulative grade point average of 2.75 or above must have been earned in university work or a grade point average of 3.00 or higher earned in the most recent 32 semester credits.
-GPA is computed only on work taken at NNU.
+GPA is computed only on work taken at NNU. - 2.
+Integrity of character and professional aptitude.
+This is based on the student's performance in campus life activities, field experience, personal interviews, recommendation of the major advisor, test data, and disposition reports.